saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >>
 >> ![Create a Notebook Control Panel manager 01](images/creating-a-notebook-using-UI-01.png){.thumbnail}
 >>
->> Once you have clicked this button, you will be prompted to provide some information to specify the configuration of your AI Notebook (code editor, pre-installed framework, compute resources ...).
+>> Once you have clicked this button, you will be prompted to provide some information to specify the configuration of your AI Notebook (code editor, pre-installed framework, compute resources, etc.).
 >>
 >> **1\.
 Notebook Name**
 >>
 >> First, give a name to your AI Notebook.
 This will make it easier to manage when you have multiple AI Notebooks created.
 >>
 >> After that, you have the option to set labels.
-This allows to specify one of yours AI Tokens and apply it to this new AI Notebook.
+This allows to specify one of yours AI tokens and apply it to this new AI Notebook.
 This AI token can then be shared with anyone who should have access to the Notebook, allowing them to access it without requiring your own Public Cloud project credentials.
 This is useful if you want to provide access to the AI Notebook outside your Public Cloud project.
 More information [here](/pages/public_cloud/ai_machine_learning/cli_13_howto_app_token_cli).
 >>
->> Then, click on the `Next`{.action} button.
+>> Then, click the `Next`{.action} button.
 >>
 >> ![Create a Notebook Control Panel manager 02](images/creating-a-notebook-using-UI-02.png){.thumbnail}
 >>